yutsukushi/Curate/README.md

 ## <a name="demo"></a> Video Demonstration

 ![](client\public\Googenhiem.gif)

-You can also view the video demo in the link below
+You can view the video demo in the link below

 https://drive.google.com/file/d/15uzwZcC8KKbTpoWHnVLk-aMBcTLSolPy/view